grange85/ahfow-www/_posts/2006/2006-05-01-tell-me-do-you-miss-me-at-the-maryland-film-festival.markdown

 - news
 tags: []
 ---
-<p>The Luna final tour documrntary "Tell Me Do You Miss Me" will be showing at the 2006 Maryland Film Festival.
-The screening will be on Friday 12 May at 6pm - The Charles Theatre - 1711 North Charles Street Baltimore, Maryland</p>
+The Luna final tour documrntary "Tell Me Do You Miss Me" will be showing at the 2006 Maryland Film Festival.
+The screening will be on Friday 12 May at 6pm
+- The Charles Theatre - 1711 North Charles Street Baltimore, Maryland

-<p><ins datetime="2006-05-09T09:20:31+00:00"><b>update:</b> Sean, Lee, and director Matthew Buzzell will be in attendance.
-More details</ins></p>
+**update:** Sean, Lee, and director Matthew Buzzell will be in attendance.
+More details